 - Service to 12th Street BART - Operates only during the weekday peak periods - 6:00 a.m. to 9:00 a.m. and 4:00 p.m. to 7:00 p.m.
-(6 service hours) - 15-minute headways - No stops outside of Alameda Point and 12th Street BART - Service is open to the public - Fare structure is to be determined, but initial proposal is that the service would be free to Site A employees/residents and charge all other passengers approximately 4,500 annual service hours, or roughly 2.5 times the number of hours described in the 2014 Alameda Point TDM Plan.
+(6 service hours) - 15-minute headways - Detailed routing and interim stops are to be determined based on demand, connections to the larger transit network, travel conditions, and financial resources - Service is open to the public - Fare structure is to be determined, but initial proposal is that the service would be free to Site A employees/residents and charge all other passengers approximately 4,500 annual service hours, or roughly 2.5 times the number of hours described in the 2014 Alameda Point TDM Plan.